dmaglia/schoolnotes.sty/README.md

 # schoolnotes.sty
 A Latex Package optimized for schoolnotes.
 It provides a number of package for math operations and a clean typography out of the box.
-In addition there a some [commnads](#commands) to simplify reference in a latex document.
+In addition there a some [commands](#commands) to simplify reference in a latex document.

 # Commands